Five Things To Know About Traveling To The Top Of Pikes Peak In 2021

 4. Visit The Summit House

-The new Pikes Peak Summit House is set to open May 28.
+The new Pikes Peak Summit House is on track to open in June.
+Weather conditions and construction work will determine the exact opening date.
 Crews broke ground on the Pikes Peak Summit Complex in 2018 to build an ambitious new version of a Summit House.
 It includes upgrades to the exterior facilities to make it easier for visitors of all ages and abilities to explore the peak.
 Inside, you’ll find new interactive features sharing the history of Pikes Peak.
 This is the latest in a string of structures dating back to a weather station built of stones.
 The U.S. Army opened a formal station in 1873 but was abandoned in the late 1880s.
 Eventually the Manitou & Pikes Peak Railway used the building as a station, even expanding it to add hotel rooms.
 It burned in the 1950s.
 The summit house that was just demolished was built in 1963.

 5. Donuts At The Top